Leptogenesis with Majoron Dark Matter: The type I seesaw Set-up

 \subsection{Effect of explicit $U(1)_L$ breaking on RHN mass}

-After the SSB of $U(1)_L$, the relevant Lagrangian inclusive of the explicit lepton number breaking contribution for RHN mass, in the flavor basis of RHN $(\mathcal{N}_1~\mathcal{N}_2)^T$, is given by \beeq \mathcal{L}\supset \frac{1}{2} , \eeq where $\kappa={v_\phi^2}/{\Lambda}$ corresponds to the diagonal contribution to the mass matrix of RHNs arising from the dimension-5 explicit breaking operators (Eq. \ref{eq:dim5-explicit}).
-We diagonalize this RHN mass matrix $(M_R)$ through a unitary operator $V$ following the relation $ V^* M_R V^\dagger = M_R^{d}$, where \beeq M_R^d = {\rm{diag}}[M+\kappa, M-\kappa], \eeq is the diagonal RHN mass matrix (barring a phase) in the basis of the RHNs: $(N_{R_1}~N_{R_2})^T$, connected to the flavor basis as: $\mathcal{N}_1=\frac{1}{\sqrt{2}}(N_{R_1}+i N_{R_2})~~{\rm and}~~\mathcal{N}_2=\frac{1}{\sqrt{2}}(N_{R_1}-iN_{R_2})$.
+After the SSB of $U(1)_L$, the relevant Lagrangian inclusive of the explicit lepton number breaking contribution for RHN mass, in the flavor basis of RHN $(\mathcal{N}_1~\mathcal{N}_2)^T$, is given by \beeq \mathcal{L}\supset \frac{1}{2} , \eeq where {$\kappa_i =c_i {v_\phi^2}/{\Lambda}$} corresponds to the diagonal contribution to the mass matrix of RHNs arising {from the first two dimension-5 explicit breaking operators of Eq. \ref{eq:dim5-explicit}}. {Considering $c_1 = c_2 = 1$ for simplification purpose (hence, $\kappa_{1,2} = \kappa$ say)}, we diagonalize this RHN mass matrix $(M_R)$ through a unitary operator $V$ following the relation $ V^* M_R V^\dagger = M_R^{d}$, where \beeq M_R^d = {\rm{diag}}[M+\kappa, M-\kappa], \eeq is the diagonal RHN mass matrix (barring a phase) in the basis of the RHNs: $(N_{R_1}~N_{R_2})^T$, connected to the flavor basis as: $\mathcal{N}_1=\frac{1}{\sqrt{2}}(N_{R_1}+i N_{R_2})~~{\rm and}~~\mathcal{N}_2=\frac{1}{\sqrt{2}}(N_{R_1}-iN_{R_2})$.
 Hence, the dominant contribution to RHN mass comes from the renormalizable part of the Lagrangian while the small splitting $(\kappa)$ emerges from the dimension-5 operators.
 These nearly degenerate RHNs would take part in resonant leptogenesis as we will discuss in a later section.